 Today Bishopscourt is the official residence of the Anglican Archbishop of Melbourne.

 1876 to 1901

-After Toorak House was no longer the Vice-Regal residence, there was debate over whether to buy an existing residence or build a new one
+During the mid-1800s, there was debate over whether to buy an existing residence or purpose-build a new one

 It was decided to build a new Government House on the land originally set aside for that purpose in 1841 by Victoria’s first Lieutenant-Governor, Charles La Trobe.